rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 #### Discussions

-The [Discussions tab](https://github.com/rdkit/rdkit/discussions) is used to ask questions about the RDKit, and for help if you cannot find the functionality you need or for debugging errors in your code.
+The [Discussions tab](https://github.com/rdkit/rdkit/discussions) is used to ask questions about the RDKit and for help if you cannot find the functionality you need, or for debugging errors in your code.
 If you aren't sure if what you're seeing is the right behavior we would recommend posting this as a discussion first (unless you are 100% certain it is a genuine bug) instead of posting it as an issue.
 More often than not the unexpected behaviour is an issue from your side - "guilty until proven innocent"!

 If you have a suggestion for a new RDKit feature or enhancement starting a discussion first before creating a pull request is a useful exercise.
-Community input on how a feature could work is often helpful and it could be that there's already a way to do what you want to do in the RDKit.
+Community input on how a feature could work is often helpful and it could be that there's already a way to do what you want to do.

 #### Issues

-The [Issues tab](https://github.com/rdkit/rdkit/issues) is used to report undesirable behaviour, either due to a bug in the code (tag as **bug**) or due to implementation choice (tag as **enhancement**).
+The [Issues tab](https://github.com/rdkit/rdkit/issues) is used to report undesirable behaviour, either due to a bug in the code (tag as **bug**) or implementation choice, or to suggest new features (tag both as **enhancement**).
 Small, self-contained suggestions are tagged as **good for beginners** and suggestions for future UGMs are tagged **Hackathon Idea**, both of which are a good place to start if you are looking for ideas.

 *A Note on Bug Reports*

-As mentioned above, if you encounter unexpected behaviour that you are reasonably convinced is a **bug**, it can also be reported via the issues tab.
+As mentioned above, if you encounter unexpected behaviour that you are reasonably convinced is a **bug**, it can be reported via the issues tab.
 If the "bug" you have observed happens only for a specific example, we would recommend first checking your inputs using the following code snippet.
-The `Chem.DetectChemistryProblem(mol)` function provides a good test for whether your observed behaviour is a true bug, or just input that RDKit doesn't like (mol.Debug() is also useful for this purpose):
+The `Chem.DetectChemistryProblem(mol)` function provides a good test for whether your observed behaviour is a true bug, or just input that RDKit doesn't like (`mol.Debug()` is also useful for this purpose):

 ```
 m = Chem.MolFromSmiles('c1nccc1O(C)C',sanitize=False)